githubnext/blocks/README.md

 This sounds like a lot of work to build, right?
 With such an enthusiastic & active community, GitHub could build a flexible API that allows users to take control, and help with building out any use case.

-In our exploration we've created a first version of this API that let's anyone create their own custom Blocks.
+In our exploration we've created a first version of this API that lets anyone create their own custom Blocks.

 ## What is a Block?